7 Common Natural Sleep Aids & Supplements

 At some point in their lives, an estimated 50 percent of Americans will deal with a sleep disorder of some kind.
 This helps explain why by 2020, the United States is expected to spend a whopping $52 billion annually on sleep aids and remedies.
 That number includes both prescription sleep medication and over-the-counter sleep supplements.
 While prescription sleep aids are still holding their own, more and more people are pursuing natural sleep supplements in their quest for more and better sleep.

 If you hit the interwebs to research sleep supplements, reddit and other community forums will be rife with suggestions about all kinds of “miracle” supplements.
 But it’s important to remember that there are no miracle cures for poor quality sleep.
 What’s more, there are potential downsides to utilizing even the most natural supplements.

 So before you rush to the local vitamin shop in search of melatonin or kava kava, get the science-backed lowdown on sleep supplements first.
-Here’s an overview of the history of sleep supplements along with the uses and dosages of the most popular natural sleep aids—plus the pros and cons of using these supplements to promote better sleep.
+Here’s an overview of the most popular natural sleep aids—plus the pros and cons of using these supplements to promote better sleep.

 Note: The content on Sleepopolis is meant to be informative in nature, but it shouldn’t be taken as medical advice, and it shouldn’t take the place of medical advice and supervision from a trained professional.
 If you feel you may be suffering from any sleep disorder or medical condition, please see your healthcare provider immediately.
 It’s always a good idea to talk to your doctor before beginning any new supplementation regimen.